-Any student, parent, or legal guardian has the right to get legal counsel at any time to exercise and protect their rights.
+Any student, guardian/caretaker has the right to get legal counsel at any time to exercise and protect their rights.
 DESE (781.338-3000) can also assist you in understanding and protecting your rights.

-Granite Academy is committed to upholding the rights of parents and their enrolled children.
-As a parent you have the following rights:
+Granite Academy is committed to upholding the rights of guardians/caregivers and their enrolled children.
+As a parent/guardian/caretaker, you have the following rights: